 458. The increased number of farmers turning to practices commonly termed “regenerative agriculture” is recognized, with certain practices having the potential to reduce some N losses, including no-till, organic farming (avoiding manufactured inorganic fertilizers and focusing on biological nitrogen fixation) and activities designed to increase carbon sequestration, etc. Such methods require further assessment to quantify their performance for all forms of N loss.

 459. National guidance may be available to consider the effects of such measures.
-In table VI.2, values from Eriksen and others (2014) are listed for some of the exemplified measures, including budget-economic versus welfare-economic costs (for example, the economic impacts for farming versus the wider economic impact for society).
+In table VI.18 below, values from Eriksen and others (2014) are listed for some of the exemplified measures, including budget-economic versus welfare-economic costs (for example, the economic impacts for farming versus the wider economic impact for society).
 For farmers and other practitioners, the economic costs, and resulting possibilities for compensation for these costs, or payment for ecosystem services provided, will most often be the most important factor for the decision of whether or not to implement the proposed measures.
 This emphasises the importance of economic cost assessments such as those exemplified in table VI.18, both in relation to the production costs for farmers, and the wider welfare-economic costs relevant to policymakers.
 Further action is needed on how to monitor the success of measures at a landscape level.

 Table VI.18